ovh/utask/config/README.md

     // - tat (github.com/ovh/tat)
     // - slack webhook (https://api.slack.com/messaging/webhooks)
-    // - generic webhook (custom URL, with HTTP POST method) "notify_config": {
+    // - generic webhook (custom URL, with HTTP POST method)
+    // notification strategies can be declared per backend:
+    // - template_notification_strategies is an array of strategy per template
+    // - default_notification_strategy is the strategy that will apply, if none matched above
+    // available strategies are: always, failure_only, silent "notify_config": {
         "tat-internal": {
             "type": "tat",